MiczFlor/RPi-Jukebox-RFID/README.md

 If you want to be featured on next years calendar, please make sure to add your Phoniebox pics to the [design thread here on github](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/639).

----

-## Install latest Phoniebox version
+## Install Phoniebox

-If you are looking for **the latest stable version**, use the [install script for Raspberry Pi OS](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/INSTALL-stretch).
+If you are looking for the latest **stable version 2.x**, use the [install script for Raspberry Pi](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/INSTALL-stretch).
-If you dare to go where only few have gone before, **become an alpha-tester, bug reporter, contributor** for the exciting, totally re-written, up and coming, yet feature incomplete and unstable version 3 of the Phoniebox code base:

-## 🔥 Version 3 is coming ...
+### 🔥 Version 3 is coming

-### Newest release: V3.2.1 Beta -> 30.
+#### Newest release: V3.2.1 Beta -> 30.
 Dec 2022

 Just as the year ends, we have put together a small update for Version 3 with bug fixes and documentation fixes.

 And, of course you still have all the goodies that were introduced in Version 3.2.0: